 Best Thai food to eat in Thailand

-Breakfast meal
+Breakfast meal in Thai Cusine

 Kai Jeow

 I love nearly every meal in Thailand, but one of my favorites is the breakfast dish Kai Jeow (Khai Jiao) – a Thai omelet.
-You could call it a regular omelet, but how it’s made is quite unique.
+You could call it a regular omelet, but how it’s made is unique.
 As with most meals in Thailand, it’s flash-fried.
 The simple recipe calls for a couple of whisked eggs cooked in a decent amount of boiling oil.
 It only takes about 20 seconds to cook, and the chef will usually baste the eggs and flip them over halfway through.

-By Skye Travels
+Recommended by Skye Travels

 Fried Rice Kao Pad

 Who wouldn’t know the delicious fried rice from their travels to Southeast Asia?
-The most simple dish has its origins in China but spread over the whole region.
+The most simple dish has its origins in China but is spread over the whole region.
 Rice is stir-fried in a wok or a frying pan together with any ingredients on hand; at local homes, this typically means the leftovers.
 This leads to countless variations of the dish.

-By Travel Geekery
+Recommended by Travel Geekery

 Jasmine Rice